-The Compensation Committee set the award opportunities for each NEO with the goal of maintaining total target direct compensation at the median of the Market Data.
+The Compensation Committee set the award opportunities for each NEO with the goal of maintaining total target direct compensation at the median of the Market Data; however, given both base salaries and target cash incentive opportunities were held consistent at 2018 levels, target total direct compensation relative positioning versus the Market Data was below median.

 Mr. Gunderman's award opportunities are greater than the other NEOs in light of his role and responsibility as CEO and his greater ability to affect financial results of the Company relative to the other NEOs.

-For 2018, awards under the Short-Term Incentive Plan were based 80% on company-wide financial and performance measures and 20% on satisfaction of individual goals specifically developed for each NEO by the Compensation Committee as discussed in greater detail below.
-The Compensation Committee selected the specific financial measures and weighted them more heavily than individual performance measures because it believes they are each consistent with Uniti's overall strategy and are among the most important and closely followed measures of our performance by the investing community and our stockholders.
+For 2019, awards under the Short-Term Incentive Plan were based 80% on company-wide financial and performance measures and 20% on satisfaction of individual goals specifically developed for each NEO by the Compensation Committee as discussed in greater detail below.
+The Compensation Committee selected the specific financial measures and weighted them more heavily than individual performance measures because they are each consistent with Uniti's overall strategy and are among the most important and closely followed measures of our performance by the investing community and our stockholders.

 Corporate Performance.
 As stated above, 80% of the cash incentive opportunities for the NEOs under the Short-Term Incentive Plan were based on specific financial measures established by the Compensation Committee.
 Each NEO has threshold, target and maximum cash incentive opportunities that are aligned with threshold, target and maximum performance outcomes, with linear interpolation between the specified levels.
-For 2018, the Compensation Committee utilized the following quantitative measures of Company financial performance in the Short-Term Incentive Plan:
+For 2019, the Compensation Committee utilized the following quantitative measures of Company financial performance in the Short-Term Incentive Plan: